dthain/distsys-fa24/project.md

 **Class Presentation**

-- During the penultimate week of class, you will give a **ten** minute presentation to the whole class.
+- During the last two weeks of class, you will give a **ten** minute presentation to the whole class.
 The talk should include an overview of the goal or problem, the structure of your system, an example of how your system operates, and your results from evaluating